dado3212/books-annotations/README.md

 I built this using `node -v: v20.14.0` and `npm -v: 10.7.0`.

 * `npm run start` runs the app locally
+* `npm run dev` runs the app with temp data.
+Before deploying make sure it matches the screenshots.
 * `npm run build` builds the Mac app in `release-builds`.
 I took the resulting `.app` and zipped it for the release version.

 ## Thanks